By Emmeline Toyama, Manager, Product Marketing and Alan Lewis, Principal Product Manager

 Developing custom attribution models

 Advertisers are also using Amazon Marketing Cloud to create attribution models that help clarify which parts of their advertising investments are most impactful relative to their goals.
-A financial services company built an AMC model that reports on how each element of their Amazon Advertising investment contributes to conversion events on the brand’s own website.
-Similarly, a consumer electronics company is pulling insights from their Amazon DSP and sponsored ads performance to better understand how their investments across display, over-the-top (OTT) video, and sponsored ads campaigns are contributing to achieving their business objectives.
+A financial services company built an AMC model that reports on how each element of their Amazon Ads investment contributes to conversion events on the brand’s own website.
+Similarly, a consumer electronics company is pulling insights from their Amazon DSP and sponsored ads performance to better understand how their investments across display, Streaming TV ads, and sponsored ads campaigns are contributing to achieving their business objectives.

 Exploring new measurement opportunities

 Today, Amazon advertisers can use Amazon Attribution to measure the on-Amazon impact of their non-Amazon media.
 They can also measure brand preference, awareness, and brand lift of their Amazon Ads campaigns through leading industry measurement partners.
 Amazon Marketing Cloud brings advertisers additional flexibility to understand the sequence of marketing touchpoints that deliver impact and build a comprehensive view of how to most effectively engage their audience.